SolarLab Main Office

 Both products and manufacturing are thoroughly tested and certified according to international standards and inspected by TÜV at annual factory inspections.

 The SolarLab facade systems have undergone rigorous fatigue testing of all components as well as durability and strength testing of assemblies.
 The tests are designed to reflect Scandinavian real life environmental and working conditions over a 30-year time span – with a reasonable additional safety margin.

 The basis for the testing is DS/EN 1991-1,-3 og -4 (Eurocodes for wind- and snow-load as well as accompanying national annexes), with an added margin to cover extreme climatic and operational conditions that could adversely impact a facade panel with integrated photo voltaic cells.

 We strongly believe that truly sustainable architecture is achievable and that lowering the environmental footprint of our buildings is critical to our shared future, so we will work hard to make this happen.

-We specialize in bespoke BIPV facades and work closely with property owners, developers and architects to realise creative, resilient and cost effective solutions that enable Net-Zero and ZEB-COM architecture.
+We specialise in bespoke solar facades and work closely with property owners, developers and architects to realise creative, resilient and cost effective solutions that enable Net-Zero and ZEB-COM architecture.

-We strive to only use sustainable energy, to ensure that our products are recyclable and can enter a circular economy, to create jobs locally and to be the preferred supplier by sharing knowledge and pushing the boundaries of what is possible to achieve what is desirable.
+We strive to only use sustainable energy and materials with a high recycled content, to ensure that our products are recyclable and can enter a circular economy, to create jobs locally and to be the preferred supplier by sharing knowledge and pushing the boundaries of what is possible to achieve what is desirable.

 Thanks to our integrated production pipeline as well as deep production and material knowledge SolarLab can offer cladding finishes ranging from the traditional all-black to brightly colored and from high-gloss to satin or structured finishes.
 This ensures optimal and invisible integration of the energy producing technology in a durable and resilient facade that also supports the visual and functional requirements of the project.